The Settlement Cook Book: Reception

 For the Jewish community, it was a recognition that their culture was included in American culture.
 Nora Rubel, who teaches the history of religion at the University of Rochester in New York, says, ".. there's something very compelling about that.
 This is our tradition and it's part of this grand tapestry of American culinary ideas."
+Lauren Hoffman, for the Jewish online magazine Hey Alma, commented that the cookbook wants to be both American and Jewish, "it wants to be elegant and refined, it wants to be heimish and it wants — needs — to be useful, above all. [...]
+It distills the deep fear about — and earnest desire for — assimilation and its requirements.
+This book was a how-to guide for American Hyphenate survival, anxiously pursued and guided by women on behalf of their families."

 The cookbook has forty editions and over two million copies sold.

 James Beard, when asked for the name of his favorite cookbook, replied "If I consult a cookbook at all, it is likely to be one of these sensible, flat-heeled authors like the famous Mrs. Kander."